 All of these issues are extremely important.
 At the same time, pitting earth care against people care presents a false dichotomy.
 The Christian faith does not consist of a narrow set of issues, but rightly addresses all moral causes—particularly those related to justice and compassion.
 In reality, environmental sustainability and Christian care for others are inextricably linked together.
 For example:

-- The enormous demand for cheap energy results in coal plants that ruin the drinking water (not to mention the health) of rural Appalachia.
+- The enormous demand for cheap energy results in coal plants that ruin the drinking water and damage the health of those living in rural Appalachia.

 - Deforestation in the Amazon, due to increased demand for cheap meat, contributes to spreading desertification in West Africa, which further reduces food and water supply.